NiNe. magazine: Name

-The capitalized N is intended to draw attention to the reader's inner world, to promote inner beauty and faith in one's self.

 History

-Nine Magazine, Inc. was formed in Colorado by Melinda Laging and Louise Wo.
-While attending the University of Colorado-Boulder, Laging and Wo sought to present a magazine spotlighting current issues and interests affecting youth.
+Nine Magazine, Inc. was formed in Colorado by Melinda Laging and Louise Wo, who began publishing a magazine aimed at teenage girls while attending the University of Colorado-Boulder.

-Following graduation, the pair organized a board of directors and established the framework of the publication.
+Following graduation, Laging and Wo organized a board of directors and established the framework of the publication.
 With the economic conditions of the late 2000s, Nine Magazine, Inc. began restructuring to improve upon its initial digital platform.

-Originally formed as a print publication, niNe. shifted to online-only content to curtail production costs and engage in emerging social media outlets.
-The periodical began publishing online content in the fall of 2011.
+Originally formed as a print publication, niNe. shifted to online-only content to reduce production costs, beginning in the fall of 2011.

 Content philosophy

-The editors of the magazine note that current media outlets aimed at young women focus on entertaining, selling, and engaging their audience "through content that is in the interest of the outlet rather than the audience".
+The editors of the magazine argued that current media outlets aimed at young women focus on entertaining, selling, and engaging their audience "through content that is in the interest of the outlet rather than the audience".
 They note that by addressing the facts of important issues head-on, the magazine can dedicate its pages to promoting self-esteem, volunteerism, philanthropy, positive journalism and literacy for adolescent girls.
 The creators of niNe. magazine have been stated as using this direct, unabashed approach to educate its audience and reconstruct the manner in which media communicates to a youth-oriented audience.
 They note that the philosophy seeks to engage the audience in the discussion of a topic without having conflicting messages in its advertising. niNe. is described as seeking to avoid advertisements that demean women or young girls, instead it seeks out advertisers that reinforce the beauty, intelligence, worth and strength of women.

-Subjects and topics

-The magazine covers issues it perceives to be significant to the daily lives of its audience.
-As an early reviewer states, "Whether the subject is serious or casual, the magazine strives to dig deeper into these topics.
-Presenting forums for teenagers in this way empowers them to express themselves in a healthy way rather than turning to food, alcohol or self-harm, often in the form of cutting.
-This approach helps teens move beyond those crutches and encourages them to positively express themselves."

-Sections

-As of this date, the following nine sections, following a theme of "the fruits of the Holy Spirit", constituted the content of niNe: hoMe., loOk., boDy., relatioNships., reaLity., entertaiNment., yOu., intuItion., faiTh.

-Cover stories

-The following is a list of the cover stories of the magazine, by issue, since its founding: